What's on

 Local Tips

-At Cashel, walk up to the Rock from the town car park rather than asking your driver to drop you at the base - it only takes five minutes and seeing the walls rise above you on the approach is part of how the place works.
-If your guide builds in time before the coaches arrive (before 10am is the sweet spot), you’ll have Cormac’s Chapel largely to yourself, which is where the Romanesque frescoes are.
-Don’t miss the free Hore Abbey ruins in the field below the Rock - a short walk from the car park and usually empty, with direct sight-lines back up to the limestone outcrop.
+At Cashel, walk up from the town car park.
+It only takes five minutes and seeing the walls rise above you on the approach is part of how the place works.
+Aim to arrive before 10am - that’s when you’ll have Cormac’s Chapel largely to yourself, which is where the Romanesque frescoes are.

 Nearby on IrelandMe